AdrianKuriata/lara-lol/README.md

 ```
 use Devtemple\Laralol\Facades\Champion;

-Champion::server('euw1')->all();
+Champion::server('euw1')->get();
 ```

 ### How use
 League of Legends API giving use some endpoint to get different data from the RIOT servers.

-Every call to endpoint require function one function:
+Every call to endpoint require one function:
 ```
 get($fields)
 ```

-If you want, you can set like a attribute with fields should you get from the call.
+If you want, you can set attribute with fields you want get from the call.
 You can define array with fields or one field.
 You can set it empty and get all data from the endpoint.

 ex.
 ```